Youth Outreach Programs

 As one of the earliest established trades on the west coast, shipbuilding became one of British Columbia’s primary industries.
 Indigenous peoples of the Northwest Coast are renowned for constructing dugout canoes from a single giant tree.
 From building the first wooden ship, to the steel shipbuilding industry and gas powered engine technology, this program will include hands-on artefact exploration from our shipbuilding collection and a drafting activity.

-THE HUDSON’S BAY COMPANY AND THE FUR TRADE
+THE HUDSON’S BAY COMPANY AND THE FUR TRADE: 9 SOCIAL STUDIES - AGES 12 +

 The Hudson’s Bay Company is Canada’s oldest national company.
 What were its powerful effects on First Nations and how did it play a key role in the development of Fort Victoria and Canada?
 Students will become curators and examine real otter and beaver pelts, a Hudson’s Bay blanket and other items important to the trade economy.
 Relations between First Nations and the HBC, and women’s experiences of life inside the fort will also be included.